-The SNS is responsible for the fight or flight responses of the body and originates from thoracolumbar segments of the spinal cord.
-It uses short preganglionic neurones and long post ganglionic neurones.
+The SNS is responsible for the fight or flight response of the body and originates from the thoracolumbar segments of the spinal cord.
+It incorporates short preganglionic neurones and long postganglionic neurones.

-These actions are most apparent when the body is faced with stressful situations.
+The actions mediated by SNS are most apparent when the body is faced with stressful situations.
 It is designed to mobilise energy stores, allowing us to cope with the stress and increase our chances of survival.

-The PNS responsible for the rest and digest actions of the body and originates from craniosacral segments of the spinal cord.
-This system consists of long preganglionic neurones and short post ganglionic neurones.
-Both preganglion and postganglionic neurones use the neurotransmitter acetylcholine.
+The PNS is responsible for the rest and digest actions of the body.
+It originates from craniosacral segments of the spinal cord.
+This system consists of long preganglionic neurones and short postganglionic neurones.
+Both preganglionic and postganglionic neurones use the neurotransmitter acetylcholine.

 Summary of SNS and PNS

-The symathetic and parasympathetic pathways have very similar structures but with a few key differences.
+The sympathetic and parasympathetic pathways have very similar structures but with a few key differences.
 The table below shows a comparison of these 2 systems.

 |Feature||Sympathetic NS||Parasympathetic NS|